Shopify/liquid/_tags/variable.md

 I am being captured.
 ```

-Using `capture`, you can create complex strings using other variables created with `assign`:
+Using `capture`, you can create complex strings using other variables created with `assign`.

 <p class="code-label">Input</p>
 ```liquid